 The purpose of this document is to set out the requirements and establish guidelines for the packaging, marking, handling, preservation, and shipping for all shipments or drop shipments by Seller and by Seller's subtiers.
-These guidelines apply to all production and sustainment initiatives.
+These guidelines apply to all production and sustainment initiatives for shipments to non-U.S.Government locations.
 Seller shall always preserve and package material and equipment in accordance with good commercial practice, and as suggested herein, such as to afford the degree of protection necessary to prevent deterioration or damage during shipment under normal environmental conditions and commercial modes of transportation.